Ruins of the McMillan Sand Filtration Site

 At the time there was a different, more positive image of Washington’s water supply as a Public Work, and not merely a piece of infrastructure.
 As such, the nation’s foremost landscape architect was called in to devise a plan to pretty up the filtration site.

-D.C. city government purchased the McMillan Sand Filtration Site after it closed in 1986, but the land has been abandoned and largely untended.
+D.C. city government purchased the McMillan Sand Filtration Site after it closed in 1986, but the site was sadly neglected by city officials despite historic protection requirements.
 It is a fantastic opportunity for preservation and a redevelopment project similar to New York’s High Line.
-Hopefully, visitors will one day be able to explore its unique spaces, and the site won’t become another block of boring apartments.